 • Proliferative form (late form)

-• with fibrovascular neovascularization e.g.b in the papilla
+• with fibrovascular neoplasms e.g.in the papilla

 • with vitreous hemorrhages & retinal detachment